Quianey/cse15l-lab-reports/Markdown.md

 **Bold can highlight what I want to emphasize.**

-I have a link [Link](https://github.com/Quianey/cse15l-lab-reports/blob/main/index.md) to my first file.
+I have a [Link](https://github.com/Quianey/cse15l-lab-reports/blob/main/index.md) to my first file.

 I can also change to this form: ![Image](https://github.com/Quianey/cse15l-lab-reports/blob/main/index.md)